-The following documents describe many of the project details, as well as the needs for which the project is designed.
+The following documents describe many project details and design needs.
 These documents were developed for the County Council approval process, which was completed in July of 2002.
 (Adobe Acrobat).

 1. Transmittal Letter from Executive Sims to council

-2. WLRD Presentation to council in support of Executive proposal (2.8 Mg)
+2. WLRD Presentation to council in support of Executive proposal (2.8 Mb)

 4. Council Motion (project approval)

-All of the required permits have been approved, and the Corps has advertised the project in two seperate construction contracts to prospective bidders.
-The first contract is for channel excavation, and the second is for bridge removal.
-Both of the Corps solicitations are available on-line and include the complete construction plans and specifications.
-Following is an excerpt of selected plan sheets in .pdf format, as well as links for the complete solicitation on the Corps web page.
+All of the required permits were approved and the Corps advertised the project in two seperate construction contracts to prospective bidders.
+The first contract was for channel excavation and the second was for bridge removal.
+Following is an excerpt of selected plan sheets in .pdf format, as well as links for the complete solicitation on the Corps website.

 2. Corps solicitation for channel excavation contractor (removed 12/09)

 3. Corps solicitation for bridge removal contractor (removed 12/09)